Rheumatoid Arthritis (cont.)

 IN THIS ARTICLE

-Regardless of whether a specialist or your primary-care physician is treating you for rheumatoid arthritis, he or she should see you regularly to monitor your condition, your response to treatment, and side effects and other problems related to your rheumatoid arthritis or your treatment.
-The best way to monitor your condition is to see if you have any disability (loss of function) and, if so, how much.
+A specialist or primary-care physician should regularly monitor the patient's condition, response to treatment, and side effects and other problems related to the rheumatoid arthritis or treatment.
+The best way to monitor the condition is to see if there is any disability (loss of function) and, if so, how much.

-The frequency of these visits depends on the activity of your rheumatoid arthritis.
-If your treatment is working well and your condition is stable, the visits can be less frequent than if your rheumatoid arthritis is getting worse, you are developing complications, or you are having severe side effects of treatment.
+The frequency of these visits depends on the activity of the rheumatoid arthritis.
+If the treatment is working well and the patient's condition is stable, the visits can be less frequent than if the rheumatoid arthritis is getting worse, there are complications, or if the patient is having severe side effects of treatment.
 Each person's situation must be decided individually.

 Must Read Articles Related to Rheumatoid Arthritis